swansontec/map-macro/README.md

 MAP_UD_I(f,x,a,b,c) | f(a,x,0) f(b,x,1) f(c,x,2)
 MAP_LIST_UD_I(f,x,a,b,c) | f(a,x,0), f(b,x,1), f(c,x,2)

+The maximum number of variadic arguments for all macros is 365.

 ## See Also

 C++ users may be intersted in the ['visit_struct' library](https://github.com/cbeck88/visit_struct),